Dr-D/learning-c/file/array-to-file/README.md

 size_t fwrite(const void *ptr, size_t size, size_t nmemb, FILE *stream);

-This method takes a pointer, the size of the item being pointed to, the number of items (used when passing in an array) and a file descriptor.
+This method takes a pointer, when using arrays the variable name of the array is basically a pointer to the start of the array.

+Improve things - could use and array of pointers rather than array of structs, need to free the memory used on the heap.